 RAX-1 was launched in October of 2010 and RAX-2 was launched in November of 2011.
-At the time of writing (January 2013) RAX-2 is performing experiments and being operated on a daily basis from the command station at the University of Michigan in Ann Arbor and downloading to ground station partners located around the world.
+RAX-2 is still performing experiments and being operated on a daily basis from the University of Michigan ground stations in Ann Arbor and ground station partners located around the world.